InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Colormap/CreateACustomColorMap/Documentation.rst

 Create and apply a custom colormap.

-Note: The wrapping for Python of the CustomColormapFunction and the MersenneTwisterRandomVariateGenerator were introduced in ITK 4.8.0.
+.. note:: Python wrapping for CustomColormapFunction and the MersenneTwisterRandomVariateGenerator was introduced in ITK 4.8.0.

 Results